Skip to main content

 IISpeed has a new home — and your license comes with you

 IISpeed's PageSpeed optimization for IIS is continuing under a new name: mod_pagespeed 1.1.
-It's the same optimization engine, now maintained as part of a broader release.
+It uses the same PageSpeed Automatic library, now maintained as part of a broader release.
 Your existing license transfers at no cost — nothing to repurchase, nothing to lose.

 What this means for you